Swan maiden: Oceania and Pacific Ocean

 In a tale from Kairiru Island with the title Stori Bilong Taim Bipo: The Dolphin Woman, a group of women are cutting bushes to make a garden.
 Suddenly, heavy rain begins to pour down and the women go back to their village.
 Once they are gone, a school of dolphins appear, take off their dolphin "bodies" and become human women to finish the work on the garden, then return to the sea as dolphins.
 Some time later, a man goes to the garden to wait for the rain, and sees the dolphins come out of the water and become women.
 He hides the dolphin skin of one of them; after the others are gone, the man takes the dolphin woman home and marries her.
 She bears him two children.
 One day, she is ready to return to the sea and tries to get her sons to go with her by changing them into dolphins with salt water.
 In another version, the man is named Mutabau.
 This second tale was reported by Michael French Smith, told by a man named Valentine Wamuk, a descendant of Mutabau.

 In a tale from Losap, Chuuk, with the title The Island of the Dolphin Girls, a chief's son named Anoun Farrang from the Lugenfanu clan is sailing on a canoe with other men, when their canoe is approached by a pod of dolphins (who are really girls in delphine skin).
-One of the dolphins hits Anoun with her tail and he falls overboards, forgotten by his fellow men.
+One of the dolphins hits Anoun with her tail and he falls overboard, forgotten by his fellow men.
 With his magic powers, he is oriented to dive underwater, until he reaches a small island with a pool in its middle.
 Anoun hides behind a bush and sees a pod of dolphins coming to shore, jumping into the pool, taking off their skins and becoming girls.
 While they play and splash water, Anoun takes the dolphin skin from one of them.
 The girls take back the skins, change into dolphins and go back to the sea, leaving only a girl on the island.
 Anoun comes to her and gives back her dolphin skin.
 The girl's pod comes back and smells Anoun's human scent, and, convinced by their friend, agrees to let the boy live with them.
 Some time later, Anoun begins to miss his human home, and the pod swims with him back to the surface.